Bunhill Fields: William Blake

-William Blake—painter, poet, printmaker and visionary—died in August 1827 and was buried in the northern part of the burial ground.
+William Blake died in August 1827 and was buried in the northern part of the burial ground.
 His wife, Catherine Sophia, died in October 1831 and was buried in a separate grave on the south side of the ground.
 By the 20th century, Blake's grave was in disrepair; and in 1927, for the centenary of his death and at a time when his reputation was on the rise, a new headstone was commissioned.
 As it had been decided to commemorate both William and Catherine, despite the fact that the headstone would stand at some distance from Catherine's grave, the inscription was phrased as "Near by lie the remains of ...".
 When Bunhill Fields was relandscaped in the 1960s, Blake's grave lay in the area that was to be cleared of monuments.
 The headstone was therefore moved approximately 20 metres (yards) to its present location, next to the monument to Daniel Defoe.
 It was also rotated through 90°, so that it now faces south rather than west.
 Joseph Swain's headstone was added to the grouping at the same time, although that faces west.
 Flowers, coins and other tokens are regularly left by visitors to Blake's headstone.

 In 2006–07, members of the group The Friends of William Blake established the original location of his grave, and proposed placing a new memorial there.
 In the form of a ledger stone, with lettering by Lida Cardozo Kindersley, this was finally unveiled on 12 August 2018 by Philip Pullman, President of the Blake Society.

 Records

 Burial ground registers, from 1713 to 1854, are held at The National Archives at Kew.
-Other records, including interment order books dating from 1789 to 1854, and a list of the legible monument/headstone inscriptions in 1869, are held at London Metropolitan Archives.
+Other records, including interment order books dating from 1789 to 1854, and a list of the legible monument/headstone inscriptions in 1869, are held at The London Archives.

 Baptist minister John Rippon—who was himself buried at the site in 1836—made transcripts of its monumental inscriptions in the late 18th and early 19th centuries, some copied while "laying on his side".
 In 1803 he issued a prospectus for a six-volume publication on Bunhill Fields, but this never came to fruition.
 The British Library now holds 14 manuscript volumes of his transcripts; a further six volumes are held in the College of Arms.